jensengillett/verificationbot/README.md

 ```
 Congratulations!
 Assuming your variables in the docker-compose file are correct, you should have a running discord bot!

+Now, if you are still confused by how to setup a discord bot, you need to follow this:

+A bot token needs to be created to run this bot.
+The Discord Developers Portal is linked here: https://discord.com/developers/applications.
+Google is your friend.
+The permissions required for this bot are *Manage Server*, *Manage Roles*, *View Channels*, *Send Messages*, *Manage Messages*, *Read Message History*, and *Add Reactions*.

 # Commands
 Here is a full list of the commands the bot offers:
 - vhelp: Displays an information message about how to use the email and verify commands.